Alleexxi/SynapseExecute/readme.md

 ## Features

-- Right CLick on files to Execute them
+- Right Click on files to Execute them

 ## Installation